arinaldi3/StretchGoalsProject/docs/journals/josh.md

 ## 8/18:
 Talked about docker compose and started designing it together as a team of 5.
 Then we went over a review with Dalonte and received some feedback regarding our functionality so we decided to change classes to have videos instead of livestreams and keep livestreams as a strech goal while removing a payment structure from our goals.
 Finally, we updated to readme to have more clarification regarding what non-registered users can do.
 Currently, we're still in the process of figuring out who will be in charge of what.
 I'm hoping for back-end work but I think I will probably have to act as a fill and try to do what other people are uncomfortable doing.

+## 8/19:
+Today we had to resolve a ton of docker issues.
+For some reason, the project containers were running fine for Alex and I but not for the rest of our group.
+Unfortunately, that headache took most of our time today but thanks to Dalonte, we did eventually manage to find a fix.
+While we were waiting, I gave a mini lecture on how to write react functional components and implementation of a search bar.
+We also discussed who will want to work on what area in the project so that we are ready to start working come monday.
+I'm feeling relieved that we fixed the docker issues.